Multi-View Fusion of Sensor Data for Improved Perception and Prediction in Autonomous Driving: EXPERIMENTS

-We evaluated the methods using both detection and prediction metrics, following the same setting as in \cite{djuric2020multixnet}.
-We report the Average Precision (AP) detection metric, with IoU threshold set to $0.7$, $0.1$, $0.3$ for vehicles, pedestrians, and bicyclists, respectively.
-For prediction metrics we use Displacement Error (DE) \cite{alahi2016social} at $3\text{s}$, where the detection probability threshold resulting in a recall of $0.8$ is used as the operational point.
+The models were trained for 2 epochs on 16 GPUs with a batch size of 2, using an Adam optimizer \cite{kingma2014adam} of an initial learning rate of 2e-4.
+The methods are evaluated following the same setting as in MultiXNet \cite{djuric2020multixnet}.
+For detection metrics, we report the Average Precision (AP) with IoU threshold set to $0.7$, $0.1$, $0.3$ for vehicles, pedestrians, and bicyclists, respectively.
+For prediction metrics, we use Displacement Error (DE) \cite{alahi2016social} evaluated at $3\text{s}$, where the detection probability threshold resulting in a recall of $0.8$ is used as the operational point.
 Model inference latency is computed on RTX 2080Ti with TensorRT optimization.
-Since we only use the front camera which captures a fragment of the full $360\degree$ area around SDV, in Tables \ref{tab:nuscenes} and \ref{tab:ATG4D} we also report the detection results that only include actors appearing in camera FOV.
-Note that nuScenes \cite{caesar2020nuscenes} recommends a different AP definition using thresholds on 2D center distances instead of IoUs between detection and ground-truth, and has finer class types on vehicles (cars, buses, trucks, etc.).
-Here we use the standard IoU-based AP and aggregate all vehicle actor types into one class, to obtain a consistent metric definition across the data sets.
-As a result, our reported results on nuScenes are not directly comparable to other published works.
+Since we only use the front camera which captures a fragment of the full $360\degree$ area around SDV, we also report detection results that only include actors in camera FOV.